What is VPC Peering?

 To make matters more complicated, cloud providers themselves offer users relatively little ability to track and manage the performance of VPC peering connections.
 Each cloud provider focuses on helping customers manage the performance only of network resources running within its own cloud.
 AWS tooling will not help you troubleshoot problems with a peered VPC running in Azure, for example.
 AWS only tracks the performance of VPCs running within AWS.

 This means that, if your team sets up VPC peering, the burden is on you to identify and manage any potential issues that arise.
-Network observability platforms allow you to do this by ingesting network telemetry data from multiple sources, then correlating and contextualizing that data so that you can answer questions about the state of all of your VPCs.
-Kentik’s network observability platform, for example, can be used to manage VPC communications in and between AWS, Google Cloud, and Microsoft Azure cloud environments.
+Network intelligence platforms allow you to do this by ingesting network telemetry data from multiple sources, then correlating and contextualizing that data so that you can answer questions about the state of all of your VPCs.
+Kentik’s network intelligence platform, for example, can be used to manage VPC communications in and between AWS, Google Cloud, and Microsoft Azure cloud environments.

 In other words, by analyzing data sources such as flow logs, latency metrics and synthetic performance tests from across all of the cloud environments that host your VPCs, network observability tools make it possible to identify, understand and resolve performance issues that may arise within the context of VPC peering.
 You can trace a problem with peered VPC connections to the specific cloud or configuration that triggers them.